tobias-wilfert/ritacalc/README.md

 # ritacalc
-Calculate your everage as a student of Sint-Rita.
+Calculate your avarage as a student of Sint-Rita.